 Charging on the Road

 To charge your e-bike’s battery, you will need to regularly find power outlets.
-This is one of the biggest annoyances of cycle touring on an electric bike.
+This is one of the biggest annoyances of touring on an electric bike.
 You’re always on the lookout for a place to plug in and charge.

 Luckily, it’s pretty easy to find a place to charge your e-bike.
 Most electric bike tourists charge their battery at night at a hotel, motel, hostel, guesthouse, or campground.
-If you plug the bike in overnight, it will be fully charged by the morning.
+If you plug the bike in overnight, it will be fully charged by morning.

-You can also charge your electric bike during the day at bars, restaurants, supermarkets, churches, gas stations, public bathrooms, convenience stores, etc. Most businesses will let you plug your bike in for a few minutes if you ask nicely.
+You can also charge your electric bike during the day at restaurants, bars, supermarkets, churches, gas stations, public bathrooms, convenience stores, etc. Most businesses will let you plug your bike in for a few minutes if you ask nicely.
 While touring, you have to get in the habit of looking for outlets and asking if you can charge your bike.

 At some point, your battery will run out of power and you won’t have any place to charge your bike.
 In this case, you’ll just have to pedal under your own power.
-Alternatively, you can carry an extra battery as a backup.

 Can You Charge an Electric bike with a Solar Panel?